Fushimi Inari Shrine 伏見稲荷大社

 Fushimi Inari Access

 Fushimi Inari Station (Keihan Line) or JR Inari Station from Kyoto Station.

 JR Inari Station is five minutes from Kyoto Station on the JR Nara Line.

 Fushimi Inari Station is 10 minutes by local Keihan Line train from Sanjo Keihan Station.

 Go by bicycle from Sanjusangendo to Fushimi Inari.

-A trip to Fushimi-Inari could be combined with visiting Fushimi-Momoyama Castle and the Gekkeikan Sake Museum.
+A trip to Fushimi-Inari can be combined with a visit to Fushimi-Momoyama Castle and the Gekkeikan Sake Museum.
 Tofukuji Temple is also on the Keihan Line a two stops back towards Kyoto and one stop on the JR Nara Line.
 South of Fushimi Inari are the minor temples of Sekihoji, Hotoji and the Fujinomori Shrine.